rendall/icebreakers/QUESTIONS.md

   * What is the most valuable thing you own?
   * What is your biggest accomplishment?
   * What is your biggest fear?
-  * What is your biggest pet peeve?
   * What is your favorite TV show, and why?
   * What is your favorite animal, and why?
   * What is your favorite book or movie, and why?
   * What is your favorite childhood memory?
-  * What is your favorite color, and why?
   * What is your favorite food, and why?
   * What is your favorite hobby, and why?
-  * What is your favorite holiday, and why?
   * What is your favorite place to go on vacation?
   * What is your favorite restaurant, and why?
   * What is your favorite season, and why?